thepegasos/blog/_posts/2022-07-16-What-is-Machine-Learning?.md

+---
+toc: true
+layout: post
+description: A minimal example of using markdown with fastpages.
+categories: [markdown]
+title: An Example Markdown Post
+---

 # What is Machine Learning?

 Before we get into individual algorithms, it's important to know and understand high level Machine Learning Algorithm implementation flow.